nekomangaorg/Neko/README.md

 ## Thanks
 - <a href="https://github.com/inorichi">Inorichi</a> for making the original Tachiyomi
 - <a href="https://github.com/Jays2Kings">Jays2Kings</a> for the wonderful new ui of J2K
+- <a href="https://github.com/goldbattle">GoldBattle for all the similar manga logic

 ## License